Papr3ka/ZetaStack/README.md

    exec                     Toggles execution
-   exit                     Exits the program export <var>             Writes a variable to text time                     Times calculations globals                  Displays all defined functions and variables ; <Command>              Executes system command
+   exit                     Exits the program export <var>             Writes a variable to text importvar <file>         Imports a variable from a file time                     Times calculations globals                  Displays all defined functions and variables ; <Command>              Executes system command